ekostamis/odin-recipes/README.md

 I will learn the following:
 - Using different git commands
 - Creating html files
-- Using lists and images in this html files
+- Using lists and images in these html files
-- Setting up a folder structure for these html files and images
+- Setting up a folder structure
 - Creating links